 The US Congress recently passed a bill which preserves the restriction of damages against immunity applicants defending private enforcement proceedings to actual harm suffered.
 It has done this by removing the sunset clause in the Antitrust Criminal Penalty Enhancement and Reform Act of 2004 (ACPERA), an essential tool in the Department of Justice’s Corporate Leniency Program and antitrust enforcement.

-This post outlines some key features of US competition law and enforcement before delving into the importance of the ACEPRA regime and the implications of making it a permanent part of US antitrust enforcement.
+This post outlines some key features of US competition law and enforcement before delving into the importance of the ACPERA regime and the implications of making it a permanent part of US antitrust enforcement.

 Relevant US competition laws